Dulshan330/shop.co/README.md

    npm install
    ```

-3. Set up Firebase:

-   - Create a Firebase project and note down the Firebase configuration.
-   - Initialize Firebase in your project by running:
-     ```
-     npm install firebase
-     ```
-   - Configure Firebase in your project by adding your Firebase configuration details in the appropriate files.

-4. Update your firebase project information in firebase.js file:
+3. Update your firebase project information in firebaseSDK.js file:

    ```
    apiKey: "your API key",